natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 Create a Group Configuration
 =============================

 #.
-In the Group Configurations page, click **New Group Configuration** or **Add
+In the **Group Configurations** page, click **New Group Configuration** or
-   your first Group Configuration**.
+   **Add your first Group Configuration**.
 #.
-Enter a Group Configuration Name.
-Use a meaningful name, as you select from
+Enter a name in the **Group Configuration Name** field.
+Use a meaningful
-   group configuration names when creating content experiments.
+   name, as you select from group configuration names when creating content experiments.
 #.
 Optionally, enter a description for the new group configuration.
 #.
 SET UP GROUPS TBD

-The Group Configuration is then listed in the page:
+The group configuration is then listed in the page:

 .. image:: ../Images/group_configurations_one_listed.png
  :alt: The Group Configurations page with one group configuration